Infinitode/Infinitode/README.md

 ### Upcoming changes

+- Issue templates, and contributing guidelines for all open-source repositories.
 - First official release of `Scriptify`, a free AI-powered writing tool.
 - Updates to `Dungen's API` and `Dungen AI` with new models.
 - Updates to `Python packages`, including DupliPy, CodeSafe, and others.